Using this guide What's covered

 As you age, the lens of your eye may become cloudy.
 This clouding is called a cataract.
 Cataracts can also form because of:

 Smoking and exposure to sunlight also increase your risk of cataracts.

-Some babies are born with cataracts due to underlying metabolic diseases or genetic conditions.
-If you suspect your baby has a cataract, make an urgent appointment with an optometrist or ophthalmologist.
+Some babies are born with cataracts due to underlying genetic diseases or metabolic conditions.
+If you suspect your baby has a cataract, make an urgent appointment with your general practitioner, optometrist or ophthalmologist.

 With cataracts your vision may become foggy or blurry.
 You may also experience: